Natural value. What is a natural number? History, scope, properties

 When multiplied by zero, the product is zero

-Distributive property of multiplication with respect to addition
+Distributive property of multiplication relative to addition

 $(a+b)\cdot c=ac+bc$